DMTF/Redfish-Service-Validator/README.md

-Copyright 2017 Distributed Management Task Force, Inc. All rights reserved.
+Copyright 2017-2018 Distributed Management Task Force, Inc. All rights reserved.

-# Redfish Service Validator - Version 0.91
+# Redfish Service Validator

 ## About

 The Redfish Service Validator is a python3 tool for checking conformance of any "device" with a Redfish service interface against Redfish CSDL schema.
 The tool is designed to be device agnostic and is driven based on the Redfish specifications and schema intended to be supported by the device.

 ## Introduction

 The Redfish Service Validator is an open source framework for checking conformance of any generic device with Redfish interface enabled against the DMTF defined Redfish schema and specifications.
 The tool is designed to be device agnostic and is driven purely based on the Redfish specifications intended to be supported by the device.

 ## Pre-requisites

 The Redfish Service Validator is based on Python 3 and the client system is required to have the Python framework installed before the tool can be installed and executed on the system.
 Additionally, the following packages are required to be installed and accessible from the python environment:
 * beautifulsoup4  - https://pypi.python.org/pypi/beautifulsoup4
 * requests  - https://github.com/kennethreitz/requests (Documentation is available at http://docs.python-requests.org/)